Xavier667/EHETM/Readme.md

 ## 📚 Citation

-If you find this repository/work helpful in your research, welcome to cite our paper and give a ⭐.
+If you find this work helpful in your research, welcome to cite our paper and give a ⭐.

 ```bibtex
 @article{zhang2026high,